overviewer/Minecraft-Overviewer/README.rst

 -----------
 Before you dive into using this, let it be known that there are a few minor problems.
 First, it's slow.
-If your map is really large, this could take at least half an hour.
+If your map is really large, this could take at least half an hour, and for really large maps, several hours.
 Second, there's no progress bar.
 You can watch the tiles get generated, but the program gives no feedback at this time on how far it is.

 There are probably some other minor glitches along the way, hopefully they will be fixed soon.
 See the `Bugs`_ section below.